 Could this change happen?
 Surely, but only if our collective level of awareness rises enough to conjure the willpower toward such immense change, and we start telling the real story of proper business performance.

 And what is this story?
 It is that business should take proper care of the society (or societies) in which it performs and from which it extracts resources.

 Business leaders should be aware that their employees and suppliers are also their customers, and should be more generous in their treatment of these groups rather than merely considering further enrichment of those who invested financially in the venture.

 Joan Marques, PhD, EdD, serves as Dean and Professor of Management at Woodbury University’s School of Business.
-She has co-authored and co-edited 19 books so far, all of which aimed at enhancing readers’ awareness and improving the quality of their lives.
-Her most recent single-authored book is Leadership: Finding Balance between Ambition and Acceptance (Routledge, 2016).
+She has co-authored and co-edited 26 books so far, all of which aimed at enhancing readers’ awareness and improving the quality of their lives.
+Her most recent single-authored book is Lead with Heart in Mind (Copernicus – Springer 2019).